Portrait of Canadian Society (PCS)

 Survey errors come from a variety of different sources.
 One dimension of survey error is sampling error.
 Sampling error is defined as the error that arises because an estimate is based on a sample rather than the entire population.
 Sampling error can be expressed through a confidence interval or coefficient of variation.

-The PCS-EP survey is carried out in multiple stages, each of which results in some non-response.
+The PCS-IRP survey is carried out in multiple stages, each of which results in some non-response.
 The table below summarizes the response rate at each stage.
-The resulting cumulative response rate to PCS-EP is 3.8%.
+The resulting cumulative response rate to PCS-IRP is 3.8%.

 Response rates by survey stage:

 Opt-in to additional surveys among GSS-SI respondents: 22.0%